BartMassey/genuine-sieve/README.md

 from [Hackage](http://hackage.haskell.org/package/parseargs).

 To run, just run any of the built programs.
-The output is the number of primes between 2 and some limit inclusive.
+The output is the last prime and the number of primes up to some limit.
 The default limt of 2000000 seems about right, but you can specify another.
-You can also specify an optimization to `sieve` only, that causes it to go a little faster in this application.
+You can also specify an optimization to `massey-sieve` only, that causes it to go faster in this application.
+There is also an option to just print the primes as a list (except for `c-sieve`) for debugging purposes: the default limit is 100 here.

 This work is licensed under the "MIT License".
 Please see the file COPYING in the source distribution of this software